(linked from http://breakingembeddedsoftware.com Jon D. Hagar)

-The book defines attacks that are applicable for mobile and smart phone devices.
+My book "Software Test Attacks to Break Mobile and Embedded Software" defines attacks that are applicable for mobile and smart phone devices.

-It is important to note that most people upon seeing the word “mobile” think it is synonymous with Smart phones, but mobile includes more than just smart phones, for example:
+It is important to note that most people, upon seeing the word “mobile,” think it is synonymous with Smart phones.
+However, mobile includes more than just smart phones, for example:

 Somewhat arbitrary, we draw a distinction between mobile and embedded systems particularly mobile devices which tend to have a more sophisticated User Interface (UI) or Graphical UI (GUI).
 This characterization is not clean and is why we see mobile and embedded as part of a continuum.
 The tester must decide where their specific context places them.